1largebutternut squashcut into 1" cubes, see note #1

 3cupsfresh arugulaloosely packed

-Preheat the oven to 425 degrees F. Line a sheet pan with parchment paper.
+Preheat the oven to 425 degrees F. Line a sheet pan with parchment paper for easy cleanup.

-Roast butternut squash for 30-35 minutes at 425 degrees.
-Turn the squash halfway through to ensure even roasting.
+Roast butternut squash for 30-35 minutes at 425 degrees F, until soft and golden.
+Toss the squash halfway through to ensure even roasting.

 Meanwhile, cook pasta according to package instructions in well salted water.
 Drain water and set pasta aside when cooked through.

 To the hot pot you cooked the pasta in, add the ¼ cup olive oil, Italian seasoning, ¼ teaspoon salt, a few cracks of freshly ground black pepper the and drained can of beans.
 Place over medium heat.
 Cook for 30 seconds to a minute to bloom the spices.

 Stir in the cooked pasta so that it is well coated with olive oil.
 Add the roasted squash and arugula, stirring to wilt the arugula.

 Serve topped with extra black pepper, freshly grated Parmesan and a squeeze of lemon.
 For best quality, enjoy leftovers within 3-4 days.